emilybstevens/CXR-ML/README.md

 ## Our Process & Communication Protocols

-To facilitate collaboration, our group will primarily use our own Slack channel to share updates, questions and concerns.</br>
+To facilitate collaboration, our group will primarily use our own Slack channel to share updates, questions and concerns.
+A series of checklists have been created for all team members to access via Google Sheets, allowing for quick, visual communications regarding what items still need to be completed.</br></br>

 Create performance visualization for machine learning model and dashboard to view results.